yoo2001818/query-planner/DESIGN.md

 This query is really simple: `{ id: 1, title: 'aa', body: 'bb' }`

 It just have to pick most better index, then run filters on them.

+### Index selection
+In order to utilize the index, certain criterias have to be met.

+Suppose that there's an index storing `[a, b, c]`:

+- Last variable in the query, which is c if c is specified, b if b is specified, ...  can utilize all query type, It can use eq, lt, gt, neq, ... everything!
+  - If eq is used, it'll just fetch required values.
+  - If lt, gt is used, range query will be used.
+  - If everything else, including neq is used, full scan will occur. i.e.
+    `[a, b, -Infinity]` - `[a, b, Infinity]` will be scanned.
+- Other than that, only eq can be used.
+If eq has multiple values, it'll fetch multiple values at once.
+- In order to utilize the index, variable 1 to N-1 must be occupied with eq.
+  - if only a is specified, the index can be used.
+  - if a and b is specified, the index can be used.
+  - if only b is specified, the index can't be used.
+  - if only c is specified, the index can't be used.
+  - if a and c is specified, the index can't be used.

 ### Sorting
 However, if the result should be sorted, it should check if sorting can be